Judge halves $30.2 mln infringement award against Nintendo

+BRIEF- R&I removes Asahi Group Holdings from rating monitor and affirms rating at "A+" -R&I

+* Rating and Investment Information, Inc. (R&I) removed the company from rating monitor-R&I

-NEW YORK A U.S. judge on Wednesday ruled that inventor Seijiro Tomita can take half the $30.2 million in damages awarded him after a jury found Nintendo Co (7974.T) infringed one of his patents, or risk getting nothing.
+NEW YORK Aug 14 A U.S. judge on Wednesday ruled that inventor Seijiro Tomita can take half the $30.2 million in damages awarded him after a jury found Nintendo Co infringed one of his patents, or risk getting nothing.

 The federal jury in New York awarded Tomita the damages in March after deciding the video game company infringed a 3-D display technology patent with its handheld 3DS videogame system.